josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🗃️_safeguarding_logic_mission_creep_and_identity_pathologising.md

 ---

 ## 🏮 Footer
-**Safeguarding Logic Mission Creep & Identity Pathologising** anchors Polaris’ work on bureaucratic harm and democratic drift.
+*🗃️ Safeguarding Logic Mission Creep & Identity Pathologising* anchors Polaris’ work on bureaucratic harm and democratic drift.
 It helps articulate how systems meant to protect can unintentionally harm, and why structural reform — not moral panic — is required.

 Crosslinks:
 - 🧯 *prevent_as_political_atomisation_engine*
 - 📡 *cross-system_metadata_echo_chains*
 - 📛 *bureaucratic_memory_failure_and_identity_contamination*

+_Last updated: 2025-12-12_